NickMcConnell/AngbandPlus/lib/info/readme.txt

 stylenn.txt    The player has just been born as style nn.
 See defines.h for which nn
                corresponds to which style.

-wsaa-bb-cc.txt The player has reached level cc as class aa, style bb for the first
+class_styleaa-bb-cc.txt The player has reached level cc as class aa, style bb for the first
                time this game.